gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 Running the Binding Generator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The binding generator is part of the ``gcc`` compiler and can be invoked via the :switch:`-fdump-ada-spec` switch, which will generate Ada spec files for the header files specified on the command line, and all header files needed by these files transitively.
+The binding generator is part of the ``gcc`` compiler and you can invoke it via the :switch:`-fdump-ada-spec` switch, which generates Ada spec files for the header files specified on the command line and all header files needed by these files transitively.
 For example:

 .. code-block:: sh